matheuscardoso14/corinthians-performance/README.md

     - **A pie chart**, comparing the number of wins, defeats and draws.
     - **A stacked vertical bar chat**, comparing the number of wins, defeats and draws by month, from April to December.

+## Resources used for this project

+- Python
+- Jupyter Notebook
+- Selenium
+- Pandas
+- Matplotlib
+- Seaborn

 ## Installation
 Follow these steps to set up the project: